Have you heard about Mandelic Acid, but you’re hesitant to try it because every other exfoliating acid under the sun has messed up your skin?

 - Facetheory Mandelibright Serum 7 (£19.99): A gentle mandelic acid exfoliant enriched with niacinamide and soothing agents to even out skin tone, reduce acne, and calm down irritations.
 Available at Facetheory.

 - The Inkey List Mandelic Acid Treatment (£10.99): If your skin can take both Mandelic Acid and retinol, this is a wonderful formula.
 Mandelic Acid exfoliates skin while 0.1% fight wrinkles.
 Both fade away dark spots and acne.
 Available at Boots, Cult Beauty, Sephora, and The Inkey List.

 - The Ordinary Mandelic Acid 10% + HA ($6.80): A simple formula with exfoliating mandelic acid and hydrating Hyaluronic Acid to smoothen out imperfectios, reduce acne, and fade away dark spots without drying out skin.
 Available at Beauty Bay, Cult Beauty, Sephora, SpaceNK, The Ordinary, and Ulta.

 The Bottom Line

 Mandelic Acid is the biggest member of the Alpha Hydroxy Acids family.
 This makes it the gentlest, but also the least effective.
+It exfoliates skin, fades away dark spots, and fights acne – but it takes longer to work than other acids.
 Use it only if you can’t tolerate other acids.